Lokiiesh/Bigdata-Analytics-SWE2011-/README.md

 For dataset(ratings.csv) refer,https://grouplens.org/datasets/movielens/20m/

-The Output file consists of the output of the mapreduce program.
+The Output file consists of the output of the mapreduce program(userid,average of the rating)

 The file(Lokesh)consists the screenshots of code,implementation and output.